From Ancient Greece to the Native American Hoop Dance

 Once upon a time

 Where exactly the hoop comes from, nobody knows.
 This continues to intrigue me, for the way we use the hoop has changed significantly since the ancient times and continues to unfold as we move on.
-What may come as a surprise is that some of the earliest uses of hoop symbolism was related to youth and pederastic relationships in Ancient Greece.
-At the same time, ancient greeks were using the hoop as a healthy, recreational activity that involved rolling the hoop on the floor for improved fitness but also as a hunting method I am going to learn more about as soon as I start using the library (the one with real books) again.
+What may come as a surprise is that some of the earliest uses of hoop symbolism was related to what is known as homoerotic and pederastic practices in Ancient Greece.
+At the same time, ancient greeks were using the hoop as a recreational activity that involved rolling the hoop on the floor for improved fitness but also as a hunting method I am going to learn more about as soon as I start using the library (the one with real books) again.

 One very interesting fact is that, although not included in the Olympic Games, the hoops or rings have been "the visual ambassador of Olympism" since 1913.